hackerb9/vt340test/charset/README.md

 | *15* | SI    | US    | /    | ?    | O    | _    | o    | DEL  | SS3   | APC   | ¯    | ¿    | Ï    | ß    | ï    | ÿ    |
 </details>

-## Latin-1 and friends
+## 1. Latin-1 and friends

 The VT340's setup menu does not allow setting GL and GR directly, but one can change the displayed character set, which does the same thing.
 For example, the author of this page (hackerb9) prefers to use Latin-1 and sets the environment variable `LANG` to en_US.iso88591 to inform programs to display characters correctly.
-(Note: for LANG to work, modern systems often require uncommenting iso88591 in /etc/locale.gen and then re-running `sudo locale-gen`).

 <ul>